Future Ready Iowa Last-Dollar Scholarship

 To remain eligible to receive the Last-Dollar Scholarship, you must meet the following criteria:

 Register for courses with the assistance of an advisor.

 Remain continuously enrolled in the required number of hours per semester (summer term is not required):

-- If you initially received the Last-Dollar Scholarship as a high school graduate, you must be continuously enrolled in at least 12 credit hours fall and spring semesters.
+- If you initially received the Last-Dollar Scholarship as a recent high school graduate, you must be continuously enrolled in at least 12 credit hours fall and spring semesters.
 If you enroll in summer term courses, you must be enrolled in 6 credit hours.